 The 21st century is full of problems, there are common ailments that were not so common 20 years ago and the changes that society make every few years is too fast for many people.
 The world I see now is totally different to a few years ago, and tech is the reason for this.
 Tech isn’t a bad thing, but I wonder about what children can get up to on the internet now.
 Modern bad habits are every different to the ones we grew up with!

 Children are so used to technology now that a friend’s 13-month-old daughter was looking at a framed picture and was “swiping” the picture with their finger.
 She clearly thought it was a tablet!
 What does this say about future generations growing up?
 The 21st century is throwing up a lot of common addictions that weren’t so common a few years ago.

 The big thing about addiction to smartphones or tablets is that we are constantly exposed to these things, wherever we go.
 It’s not like we can get away from computers for a minute – unless we go into the forest!
 This makes it so much harder to manage your children’s time in front of these things.
 And this doesn’t just go for children.
 Adults are much in the throes of smartphone addiction as anyone else.
 Modern bad habits extend to all age groups.

 If you take a train journey, you will see about 75% of people staring down at their phones, passing the time.
-And does this mean that we are just becoming a bit more antisocial and opting to communicate through our phones instead of engaging with people?
+Does this mean that we are just becoming a bit more antisocial and opting to communicate through our phones instead of engaging with people?
 The health risks of using phones are being researched, but here is what we know so far.

 The blue light from our phone is not good for us.
 In fact, if we use our phones up to two hours before bedtime it interrupts our bodies’ ability to make melatonin, which is a hormone that promotes healthy sleep.